 IEEE Honors Lee with Technical Field Award

 Dec.
 11, 2020 - Chin C. Lee, who retired in July after 40 years on the UC Irvine electrical engineering and computer science faculty, has received the 2021 IEEE Electronics Packaging Award for meritorious contributions to the advancement of components, electronic packaging or manufacturing technologies.
-Chin, professor emeritus, is an IEEE Life Fellow and a fellow of the Institute of Electrical and Electronics Engineers.
+Lee, professor emeritus, is an IEEE Life Fellow.
 He was recognized specifically for his contributions to “new silver alloys, new bonding methods, flip-chip interconnect and education for electronics packaging,” by the IEEE Electronics Packaging Society through the Technical Field Awards Council of the IEEE Awards Board.

 Lee’s research focused on the use of silver-based alloys in electronic applications and packaging, and he and his team developed new bonding methods and interconnection processes and technologies.
 His work uncovered surprising physical and chemical properties of these silver alloys, including anti-tarnishing qualities, anti-electrochemical migration and high thermal stability, which opened the door for the electronics packaging industry to adopt them for next-generation electronics.

 The IEEE citation called Lee’s work “integral to developing high-temperature and high-power electronics,” adding that his research resulted in “a wider process window, lower cost and higher yield in packaging components.”